srawlins/cs453-assignment2-tests/README.md

 RANDOM_THRESHOLD=20 rspec --tag stmt_only
 ```

 That example will run approximately 20% of the `stmt_only` tests.
+If you do not specify `RANDOM_THRESHOLD`, then a default of 5% will be used.

 Generated Tests
 ---------------